 What does it take to lose weight?

-To lose weight, you have to eat fewer calories than your body uses.
-Calories are the amount of energy in the food you eat.
+To lose weight, you have to eat fewer calories than your body uses for energy.
+Calories are found in foods that you eat and show the amount of energy in those foods.
 Some foods have more calories than others.
 For example, foods that are high in fat and sugar are also high in calories.
-If you eat more calories than your body uses, the extra calories will be stored as body excess fat.
+If you eat more calories than your body uses for energy, the extra calories will be stored as extra body fat.

 The best way to lose weight and keep it off is to eat fewer calories and be active.
 If you cut 250 calories from your diet each day and exercise enough to burn off 250 calories, that adds up to 500 fewer calories in one day.
 If you do this for 7 days, you can lose 1 pound of fat in a week.

 Many experts believe you should not try to lose more than 2 pounds per week.
 Losing more than 2 pounds in a week usually means that you are losing water weight and lean muscle mass instead of losing excess fat.
 If you do this, you will have less energy and you will most likely gain the weight back.

 Most people can eat 3 regular meals and 1 snack every day.
 The 3 meals should be about the same size and should be low in fat.
 Some people benefit more if they eat 5 to 6 smaller meals, your body stays satisfied and you are not as hungry throughout the day.
 Try to make half of your plate fruits and vegetables, eat more whole grains, and eat lean meats instead of processed meats (hot dogs, deli meat, bacon).

 Eat breakfast and don't skip meals.
 While skipping meals may help you lose weight in the beginning, it fails in the long run.
 Skipping meals may make you feel too hungry later in the day, causing you to overeat at your next meal.

 What is so bad about foods high in fat?